hashicorp/vault/website/source/docs/configuration/storage/consul.html.md

 backend will also register Vault as a service in Consul with a default health check.

-- **High Availability** - the Consul backend supports high availability.
+- **High Availability** – the Consul storage backend supports high availability.

-- **Support Level** - the Consul backend is supported by HashiCorp.
+- **HashiCorp Supported** – the Consul storage backend is officially supported by HashiCorp.

 ```hcl
 backend "consul" {